-CNN Deleted A Story Linking Trump And Russia Then Issued A Retraction After Questions Were Raised
+CNN Deleted A Story Linking Trump And Russia, Then Issued A Retraction After Questions Were Raised

 By Friday evening, the story was causing a stir among conservative critics of CNN.
 In the hours before the network retracted the report, Breitbart post a story declaring it "very fake news."

-Scaramucci also responded to the CNN story.
+Scaramucci also responded to the report.
 On Thursday, when a follower tweeted at him that "CNN is slandering you," he responded by saying "it's ok."

 "I did nothing wrong," Scaramucci said.
 "They like hitting friends of @potus who are loyal advocates on his behalf."